 - Fluffy french bread, garlic bread or a dinner roll.

 - Soup and salad is always a great combination.
-Simple Strawberry Salmon Salad or Rocket Your Mind Salad would both work well.
+Simple Strawberry Salmon Salad or Arugula Pear SAlad would both work well.

 How do you peel and cut butternut squash?